3699 Wilshire Blvd. Ste 700, Los Angeles, CA 90010 Mon-Fri 9am-6pm +1-213-387-4508

 With an annulment, a marriage is treated as though it never occurred.
 However, there can be complex factors that influence whether an annulment is possible for you.
-With the help of an experienced Los Angeles divorce attorney, like Charles M. Green, you will have the information and representation you need.
+With the help of an expert Los Angeles divorce attorney, like Charles M. Green, you will have the information and representation you need.

-As a certified California family law specialist, Charles M. Green will help you understand the issues involved in your case.
+As a certified California Family Law Specialist, Charles M. Green will help you understand the issues involved in your case.
 He can explain how annulment works; whether your marriage meets the burden of proof for annulment; and how much time you have before the statute of limitations run out.

 The court may find that your marriage is invalid for one of two reasons: